The Best Negronis in Sydney

 Piccolo Bar

 Tucked into the heart of Potts Point, Piccolo Bar is small in size but mighty in history.
 This storied spot was once a beloved café for Sydney’s creative elite, attracting the likes of Peter Allen, Judy Davis, and even Gough Whitlam.
 Fast forward to today, and it’s been lovingly reborn as an intimate aperitivo bar and diner by industry legend Dave Spanton.
 With just 12 seats inside and eight outside, it’s one of the smallest bars in Sydney—but what it lacks in square metreage, it makes up for in soul.
-Stop by for a perfectly balanced Negroni, and raise a glass to old-school classice.
+Stop by for a perfectly balanced Negroni, and raise a glass to old-school classic.

 6 Roslyn Street, Potts Point